Monday, January 28, 2008

 University of Wisconsin Hybrid Courses: Combining Face to Face Instruction with Online Learning

-Illinois Online Network - ION
+- ION Presentations

 Blended Learning Guide from Web Junction (Online Community Library Center)